sst/guide/_chapters/report-api-errors-in-react.md

 For most errors we simply alert the error message.
 But Amplify's Auth package doesn't throw `Error` objects, it throws objects with a couple of properties, including the `message`.
 So we just alert that instead.

-For API errors we want to report both the error and the API path that caused the error.
+For API errors we want to report both the error and the API endpoint that caused the error.
 On the other hand, for Auth errors we need to create an `Error` object because Sentry needs actual errors sent to it.

 <img class="code-marker" src="/assets/s.png" />Replace the `onError` method in `src/libs/error-lib.js` with the following: